 Keeping this in mind, when I feel well-rested and energized, I am active and working, but not full-steam-ahead style.
 I find that responding to these signs of well-being as I did pre-treatment can cause me to cross over from energized to exhausted.
 The message is, keep doing what you love and what gives life meaning.
 But take naps and slow it down as needed.

 Signals of distress can also be be tricky to interpret.
 They can indicate a physical issue, an emotional issue , or both.
 Some recent physical signals have helped me acknowledge that I’m close to the edge of my coping capacity.
-The message is: It’s time to take additional stress reduction measures .
+Their message: It’s time to take additional stress reduction measures.
 I’m letting this message guide me in learning what more I can do to cope effectively for the short and long haul.

 4. Let Other Helpers Help You.

-I am grateful for that, saying “yes” to it, prompting myself to ask for what I want or need, and practicing being gracious in and okay with my unaccustomed help-receiver role.
+I am grateful for that, saying “yes” to it, prompting myself to ask for it, and practicing being gracious in and okay with my unaccustomed help-receiver role.